SUSE-Technical-Marketing/instruqt-SMLM/tracks/smlms/05-smlm-lifecycle-management/assignment.md

 - Click on `Build`

 > [!NOTE]
 > This process may take a couple of minutes, you will see some steps like 'cloning', but you might be relieved to know that this doesn't require a lot of storage.
-The cloning process applies only to the package index points, not the actual packages themselves
+The cloning process only creates new package database pointers and metadata, and does not duplicate the actual packages themselves.

 <br/>